rrooggiieerr/homeassistant-benqprojector/README.md

 When your wiring is right a new BenQ Projector integration and device will now be added to your Integrations view.
 If your wiring is not right you will get a *Failed to connect* error message.

-Some projectors need to be **on** to be able to detect the model and the integration to work.
+Some projectors need to be **powered on** to be able to detect the model and the integration to work.

 ## Actions